 The home computer market is the perfect example of how you can’t dominate a market just by selling the cheapest product.
 The computer market in 1982 was looking like a race to the bottom.
 In 1980, Radio Shack released a color computer for less than $400.
 The same year, Commodore announced it was working on a color computer that would sell for less than $300.
 And then along came Timex.
 The watch company.
 Timex manufactured a computer for Clive Sinclair in the UK, perhaps the most blatant example of a minimum viable product the computer market ever saw.
 Timex brought that machine to the United States and undercut everyone, selling it for $99.
 When everyone else either lowered prices or released a cut-down machine to compete, Timex lowered its price to as little as $49.

 Sinclair’s computers sold well in the UK and in parts of Europe, but the Timex versions flopped in the States.
 Timex did manage to ship around 600,000 units at a time when it was difficult to sell a million, but its closest competitors did all ship a million units.

 Sinclair did better in the European market, but was bought out by rival Amstrad in 1986.
-The Spectrum line sold about 5 million units from 1982 to 1992, making it a moderate success, but not enough to ensure continued survival.
+The Spectrum line sold about 5 million units from 1982 to 1992, making it a success by the standards of its day, but it wasn’t enough to ensure continued survival.
 The computer you use today isn’t descended from it.

 Being innovative doesn’t ensure market penetration